yeraydiazdiaz/futureproof/README.md

 ## Current status: Alpha

-The API is subject to change.
+The API is subject to change, any changes will be documented in the changelog.

-Currently only tested as a wrapper for ThreadPoolExecutor.
+Futureproof was designed to wrap ThreadPoolExecutor, however version 0.2+ includes limited support ProcessPoolExecutor but only for Python3.7+.

+When using ProcessPoolExecutor a "OSError: handle is closed" error is known to be printed from the interpreter exit handler, seemingly caused by worker processed being shut down prematurely.
+This is not affect the execution of the tasks.

 ## concurrent.futures has problems?
 What problems?